spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-prices-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes have been applied by checking your database:
+Make sure that the following changes have been applied in the database:

 | DATABASE ENTITY                       | TYPE   | EVENT   |
 |---------------------------------------|--------|---------|